OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-tables.md

 ![Table data in Excel](../images/excel-tables-get-data.png)

-### Detect data changes
+## Detect data changes

 Your add-in may need to react to users changing the data in a table.
-To detect these changes, [Tables](/javascript/api/excel/excel.table) provide an `onChanged` event.
-This event fires whenever the data is changed in a particular table.
-Event handlers for `onChanged` receive a [TableChangedEventArgs](/javascript/api/excel/excel.tablechangedeventargs).
+To detect these changes, you can [register an event handler](excel-add-ins-events.md#register-an-event-handler) for the `onChanged` event of a table.
+Event handlers for the `onChanged` event receive a [TableChangedEventArgs](/javascript/api/excel/excel.tablechangedeventargs) object when the event fires.

 The `TableChangedEventArgs` object provides information about the changes and the source.
 Since `onChanged` fires when either the format or value of the data changes, it can be useful to have your add-in check if the values have actually changed.
 The `details` property encapsulates this information as a [ChangedEventDetail](/javascript/api/excel/excel.changedeventdetail).
-The following code sample demonstrates how to display the before and after values and types of a cell that has been changed.
+The following code sample shows how to display the before and after values and types of a cell that has been changed.

 > [!NOTE]
 > `TableChangedEventArgs.details` is currently available only in public preview. [!INCLUDE [Information about using preview APIs](../includes/using-excel-preview-apis.md)]